-SPL MAP of two LYNX LX-218S separated 14 m.
-Horizontal view In the above sequence of images we can clearly see the effects of the comb filter, produced by excessive separation between the subwoofers.
+SPL MAP of two LYNX LX-218S separated 1 m.
+Horizontal

+In the above sequence of images we can clearly see the effects of the comb filter, produced by excessive separation between the subwoofers.

 A common mistake to make is assuming that by using a larger number of elements on either side this effect decreases, which is completely false, since the phase response is independent of the magnitude.
 In this case, the only difference is an increase of 6 dB every time we double the number of boxes, but lobes of pressure and corridors of cancellation will remain.

-Therefore, if we maintain the separation over $\frac{2}{3}\lambda$ we will have the unintended effect of a comb filter, regardless of the number of elements used.
-Rainbou
+Therefore, if we maintain the separation over $\frac{2}{3}\lambda$, we will have the unintended effect of a comb filter, regardless of the number of elements used.

-RAINBOW - 2+2 subs @ 14 m.rbv SPL MAP of two LYNX LX-218S separated 13 m.
-Horizontal view SPL MAP of 2+2 LYNX LX-218S separated 13 m.
-Horizontal view To prevent this from happening, we can perform an in-line configuration of the subwoofers.
-LYNX
+SPL MAP of 2+2 LYNX LX-218S separated 13 m.
+Horizontal view

+To prevent this from happening, we can perform an in-line configuration of the subwoofers.

+IN-LINE CONFIGURATION OF THE SUBWOOFERS

-In-line configuration of subwoofers We can perform an in-line configuration of the subwoofers, which involves placing all the elements in a horizontal line, respecting the maximum separation of $\frac{2}{3} \lambda$ mentioned above, and using the same signal for all of them.
+We can perform an in-line configuration of the subwoofers, which involves placing all the elements in a horizontal line, respecting the maximum separation of $\frac{2}{3}\lambda$ mentioned above, and using the same signal for all of them.

-SPL MAP of four LYNX LX-218S at 90Hz in line
+SPL MAP of four LYNX LX-218S at 90Hz in line.

-SPL MAP of six LYNX LX-218S at 90Hz in line
+SPL MAP of six LYNX LX-218S at 90Hz in line.